openphacts/IdentityMappingService/README.md

                The URI must end with the file extension that matches the RDF format.
                Can be a file URI.

-<linkset>    : Tells the loader to load a URI as a void file
+"linkset"    : Tells the loader to load a URI as a void file
-               Format <linkset>URi</linkset>
+               Format "linkset"URI"/linkset"
                The URI must end with the file extension that matches the RDF format.
                Can be a file URI.
                The URI may include void statements but MUST include links.

-<directory>  : Tells the loader to load all files in this URi directory (including sub directories.
+"directory"  : Tells the loader to load all files in this URi directory (including sub directories.
-               Format <directory>URI</directory>
+               Format "directory"URI"/directory"
                Can only be a URI to a directory that returns a HTML page showing the files Limited implementation that works on the Manchester OPS server.
 Untested elsewhere Not expected to work with a file URI.